Your Delivery Guide

 Yes!
 The 'without bleed' PDF works perfectly for direct digital sales via Gumroad, Shopify, Payhip, or your own website.
 It shows the pages exactly as they'll look in print, without the extra bleed margins.

-Send us the InDesign files and we can make revisions quickly and affordably.
-Alternatively, any designer with Adobe InDesign can open and edit them.
+Send us the whole Source File folder and we can make revisions quickly and affordably.
+Alternatively, any designer with Adobe InDesign can open the .indd (or the .idml if their version differs) — the bundled Document fonts keep the design identical.
 This is why we include the source files — they protect your investment.

 What's Next for Your Book?